 Know the Signs of a Dying Guinea Pig

-Guinea pigs are a much-loved small family pet, but one of the drawbacks to owning them is how fragile they can be when ill.
-Never ignore any of the above symptoms as these can be a sign your Guinea pig is very ill and can die without immediate veterinary help.
-A smart Guinea pig owner will have already identified a cavy-savvy veterinarian they can call when their pet is sick.
-Don't delay in calling so you can spend a full Guinea pig lifetime with these adorable and cuddly pets.
+Guinea pigs are a much-loved small family pet, one drawback to owning them is how fragile they can be when ill.
+Never ignore any of the above symptoms, as these can be a sign your Guinea pig is very ill and can die without immediate veterinary help.
+A responsible Guinea pig owner will have already identified a cavy-savvy veterinarian they can call when their pet is sick.